jidongbsu/cs452-device-driver/README.md

 ## Book References

-Operating Systems: Three Easy Pieces: [I/O Devices](https://pages.cs.wisc.edu/~remzi/OSTEP/file-devices.pdf)
+Operating Systems: Three Easy Pieces: [I/O Devices](https://pages.cs.wisc.edu/~remzi/OSTEP/file-devices.pdf).

 This chapter explains what roles I/O devices play in a computer system, and how device drivers in general, but in reality, every device is different, and its behavior is defined by the device vendor - the company who makes the device.
 Given that everyone's computer is different, it is not realistic for us to write a device driver for a specific device - your computer may not have this device.
 Thus in this assignment, we will just pretend that there is a device, and we allow applications to access this device via our device driver.
 And in this device driver, we will simulate the behavior of a device.
 In particular, we allow applications to open, read, write, close the device.

+## Background

+### Character Device vs Block Device

+To be added soon.

+### Major Device Number vs Minor Device Number

+To be added soon.

 # Specification

+## The Starter Code

+To be added soon.

-## The main driver
+## The Main Driver

 The toyota driver is a simple character driver that supports the open, read and write and close operations.
 The driver supports four minor numbers: 0, 1, 2, and 3.
 The device files are: /dev/toyota0, /dev/toyota1, /dev/toyota2, /dev/toyota3.
 We will also create a link from /dev/toyota to /dev/toyota0, so that acts as the default device when someone accesses /dev/toyota.